 With two burners, this gas grill offers 300 square inches of primary cooking area on porcelain-coated iron grates with a temperature gauge on the lid.
 The electronic ignition delivers fast and powerful startups.
 The Char-Broil Performance Cabinet Liquid Propane Gas Grill allows up to 10 hamburger patties to be grilled at once.
 Even heat is provided to prevent raw meat from being present in the corner.
 The grease cup may fill up with rainwater during wet weather conditions.

 With three temperature zones, this propane grill offers powerful precision and is easy to transport thanks to quick-fold legs and two rugged wheels.
 The cast-iron grates are effortlessly interchangeable.
 Coleman RoadTrip Portable Stand-UP Propane Grill’s two wheels and lightweight make rolling and transporting easy.
 Additional heat is provided by the third burner when needed.
 An extra amount of time and effort is required to clean the grates because a grease tray is not included.

 This grill is designed to cook food evenly and is quicker than traditional models.
 513 square inches of a primary cooking area is provided for bulk grilling, along with four main stainless steel burners.
 Monument Grills Stainless Steel Propane Gas Grill’s flame controls are solid and adjust well to increase or decrease flame levels.
 The bright LED lights offer added illumination when grilling at night.
 After a few months, rust may begin to form on the exterior stainless steel parts, but this doesn’t affect the operation.

-Best Gas Grills Buying Guide
+Buying Guide to the Best Gas Grills

 Before you buy a gas grill, there are some variables you need to consider.
 These variables include the type of fuel to be used, installation requirements, and internal heating options.